stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 gc()
 ```

-If you notice that your memory (in the Environment tab) is getting bogged down (it'll start to look yellow and then red when that's happening in RStudio), you can also run a **g**arbage **c**leanup with `gc()`.
+If you notice that your memory (in the Environment tab) is getting bogged down (a little pie chart will start to look yellow and then red when that's happening in RStudio), you can also run a **g**arbage **c**leanup with `gc()`.
 If your data are large or you're running a lot of computations and tests, garbage cleanup will help make your R session more workable.
 Sometimes, though, it's the case that just restarting your R session will be the best fix.

 A good goal for your coding is to have your code to be such that you can allow the R session to terminate and run the code from top to bottom and be none the worse.

 Better still if you could delete your temp data and clean data folders and without needing to manually edit anything in your scripts, run all the way through your cleaning from the raw data files.

 If you're consistently finding yourself bouncing around selecting lines to run within a script and then avoiding others, and jumping from early in the script to late and back, your code could probably use some cleaning up.